 Tell your employer in writing that you are breastfeeding, before returning to work.
-Your employer must carry but a risk assessment to identify any causes of harm to you or your infant.
+Your employer must carry out a risk assessment to identify any causes of harm to you or your infant.

 Discuss further needs with your employer before returning to work.
-A request for flexible working can be made if the employee has over 26 weeks continuous service and is a parent with a child under fyrs old.
-Ask your employer for the correct procedure to follow find a suitable alternative with the same terms and conditions.
+A request for flexible working can be made if the employee has over 26 weeks continuous service and is a parent with a child under 6yrs old task your employer for the correct procedure to follow

-If the nature of your job is not conducive to breastfeeding or expressing milk, your employer must for Equal Opportunities (widance, check out "Promoting breastfeeding for Inothers.
-Returning to work, a guide for employers" at www.healthpromotionagency.org.uk/breastfeeding
+If the nature of your job is not conducive to breastfeeding or expressing milk, your employer must

-If your working conditions prevent you from continuing to breastfeed successfully, your employer has a legal duty to make reasonable adjustments to your job.
-Examples may include breaks for expressing milk, visiting your beby if cared nearby, offering hours conducive to breastfeeding or allowing a shorter working day.
+If your working conditions prevent you from continuing to breastfeed successfully, your employer has a legal duty to make reasonable adjustments to your lob.
+Examples may include breaks for expressing milk, visiting your baby if cared nearby, offering hours conducive to breastfeeding or allowing a shorter working day.